ralismark/ralismark.github.io/_garden/booklist.md

 - [amazon](https://www.amazon.com/gp/product/B07GTMYVZF)
 - Read early 2020

+*Disclaimer: exurb1a is under investigation for [some seriously nasty stuff](https://www.photoandgrime.com/blog-1/2020/11/25/pieke-roelofs/youtuber-exurb1a-exposed-sickening-truth-about-an-abuser).
+See note at the top of the page.*

 A collection of interesting stories using a soft sci-fi world to explore philosophical topics.
 Cool enough that I'm seriously considering re-reading it -- and I usually don't reread books.

 Have a look at [exurb1a's youtube videos](https://www.youtube.com/c/Exurb1a), in particular [The Lantern](https://www.youtube.com/watch?v=um6cGuJ4mNE), which is a chapter from this book, to see if you'll like it.